Steel-Ricciotti/intel-sweep/README.md

-# 🕵️‍♂️ Job-Sweep: Market Intelligence for Modern Careers
+# 🕵️‍♂️ Intel-Sweep: Market Intelligence for Modern Careers

-Welcome to **Job-Sweep**, a data-driven market intelligence platform that scrapes and analyzes tech job trends from across the web — including company career sites, Indeed, and GitHub — to help job seekers, tech professionals, and analysts spot what’s hot in the hiring world.
+Welcome to **Intel-Sweep**, a data-driven market intelligence platform that scrapes and analyzes tech job trends from across the web — including company career sites, Indeed, and GitHub — to help job seekers, tech professionals, and analysts spot what’s hot in the hiring world.

 > _"Don't just look for a job.
 Understand the job market."_